 Even better than the ones at the Renaissance festival.
 And all it takes is a simple brine and a little patience.

-Authentic barbecue flavor in your own backyard.
+Authentic barbecue joint flavor from your own backyard.
 No smoker required.
-No smoking experience required, either, for that matter.
+Actually, no smoking experience required, either.

 Behold, one of the most beautiful briskets you'll ever pull off your backyard barbecue.
 Truly.
 Here's how.